Hero image for the transportation tile. Depicts the municipal fleet in front of the Howard County public schools custodial services building.

 Low-Carbon Mobility

 Howard County had the fifth highest vehicle miles traveled (VMT) in Maryland in 2019.
 High VMT contributes to transportation being the largest source of GHG emissions within Howard County.
 Opportunities to lower VMT include expanding transit options and reliability, increasing transportation connections from homes to jobs and amenities, expanding non-motorized transportation options, increasing telework opportunities, and encouraging behavior changes.
-Expanding transit access has the additional benefit of improving equitable access for those with few mobility options
+Expanding transit access has the additional benefit of improving equitable access for those with few mobility options.

 VMT Reduction